JetBrains/teamcity-documentation/topics/upgrade-notes.md

 {id="known-issues-20202"}

 * If upgrade fails with an error in OptimizeAndCleanupIdsGroupsTableConverter, please apply the workaround described in [this issue](https://youtrack.jetbrains.com/issue/TW-68938#focus=Comments-27-4538713.0-0).
+* TeamCity agent Docker images with the `latest` tag do not bundle Docker.
+  To be able to run Docker in a TeamCity 2020.2 agent, download the `teamcity-agent` image with the `{TEAMCITY_VERSION}-linux-sudo` tag instead.
+More information is available in our [Docker Hub documentation](https://hub.docker.com/r/jetbrains/teamcity-agent/).

 ### New Header by Default